Players wish 'happy retirement life' to Gayle

-New Delhi [India], Aug 15 (ANI): Although West Indies destructive batsman Chris Gayle is yet to confirm his retirement from international cricket, players from across the globe have started wishing the 39-year-old a 'happy retirement life'.
+New Delhi: Although West Indies destructive batsman Chris Gayle is yet to confirm his retirement from international cricket, players from across the globe have started wishing the 39-year-old a 'happy retirement life'.

 Gayle was donning a special 301-numbered jersey in his 301st ODI match being played against India.
 Gayle was at his devastating best as he hammered five sixes and eight boundaries to rack up 72 runs off just 41 balls.